-Students may repeat courses for which they receive a grade of D or F. If a student scores between 65-69% the teacher may provide an additional assignment to enable the student to attain a C grade.
+Students may repeat courses for which they receive a grade of D or F. If a student scores between 65-69% an instructor may provide an additional assignment to enable the student to attain a C grade but is not required to provide this and may choose not to allow extra assignments.
 The original course attempt will remain on the student's transcript but will not affect their GPA.
 Only the latest course attempt will be counted in the student's GPA.